bmburkhardt/TDP_Project/README.md

 	1. API - open a web browser and enter the following url: http://localhost:8080/explorer
-	2. Website - opena  web browser and enter the following url: http://localhost:8080
+	2. Website - open a web browser and enter the following url: http://localhost:8080

 Scanner Application: